CME211/notes/syllabus.md

  - "In all cases, it is not permissible for students to enter exam questions into any software, apps, or websites.
 Accessing resources that directly explain how to answer questions from the actual assignment or exam is a violation of the Honor Code."
  - "Answers to assignment or exam questions must be written in the student’s own words, or else be cited, otherwise it is plagiarism.
 Use of all sources, including internet resources, must be cited.
 Similarly, consulting or collaborating with other people is not permitted and does not fall within the definition of an open-book or informational resource..."

 Students are expected to read the three resources on ([honor-code], [cs-code], and [remote-guidance]) in full, as there are serious consequences for not abiding by the honor code!
+Compromising your academic integrity may lead to serious consequences, including (but not limited to) one or more of the following: failure of the assignment, failure of the course, disciplinary probation, suspension from the university, or dismissal from the university.

 Note that at various times we may use special computer software called [MOSS][moss] to assist us in detecting plagiarism.
 If you are having difficulty